Member, American Academy of Arts and Sciences

 In 1981 he was a Visiting Scholar in the Department of Mathematics at the University of California , Berkeley.
 From 1981-86 he was Director of the Center for Applied Mathematics at Cornell.
 In 1985-86 he held the Chaire Aisenstadt of the Centre de Recherches Mathematiques, Universite de Montreal; in 1988-89 he was a Sherman Fairchild Distinguished Scholar at the California Institute of Technology and, in 1993-94, a John Simon Guggenheim Memorial Fellow.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1994.
 In January 2000 he held a Visiting Professorship at the Paul Erdös Mathematical Center, Budapest, Hungary, and in 2001 he was elected an Honorary Member of the Hungarian Academy of Sciences.
 Dr Holmes teaches courses at all levels from freshman to advanced graduate, and conducts seminars in dynamics and applied mathematics.
 He helped Ingrid Daubechies develop 'Math Alive:' an applied mathematics course for non-science majors.
 He has published over 200 papers, articles and reviews.
 He has supervised 34 PhD. and 3 MSc theses, mentored 23 postdoctoral fellows, and he currently has three PhD students and two postdoctoral fellows working with him.

-Dr. Holmes' recent and current research support comes from the Air Force Office of Scientific Research, the National Science Foundation, the United States - Israel Binational Science Foundation, and the J. Insley Pyne Fund of Princeton University.
+Dr. Holmes' current research support comes from the National Science Foundation, the National Institutes of Health Brain Initiative, the United States - Israel Binational Science Foundation, and the J. Insley Pyne Fund of Princeton University.

 Selected Recent Publications